larsklitzke/docker-alpine-python3.5-mysql-scientific/README.md

 # docker-mysql-python3.5-scientific

-This projected generates a Docker image, that is based on the image [larsklitzke/mysql-python3.5](https://github.com/larsklitzke/docker-mysql-python3.5) which contains a mysql-client and python in version 3.5, for data analysis.
+This project generates a Docker image, that is based on the image [larsklitzke/mysql-python3.5](https://github.com/larsklitzke/docker-mysql-python3.5) which contains a mysql-client and python in version 3.5, for data analysis.
 Therefore, it adds the following python
 packages: